kristopherkyle/Corpus-Methods-Intro/Python_Tutorial_9.md

 goal dobj score
 . punct score
 ```
-If we want to analyze the frequency (or strength of association) of particular pairs of words within a particular dependency relationship (e.g., adjetives and the nouns that they modify), we can do this relatively easily.
+If we want to analyze the frequency (or strength of association) of particular pairs of words within a particular dependency relationship (e.g., adjectives and the nouns that they modify), we can do this relatively easily.

 The function **_dep_bg_simple()_** below is a simple example of how to create a list of dependency bigrams from a text.
 The function takes two arguments, namely a text (in the form of a string), and a dependency relationship (in the form of a string).

-The function simply determines whether the dependency relationship for each word matches the **_dep_** argument.
+The function simply parses a string (the **_text_** argument) and determines whether the dependency relationship for each word matches the **_dependent_** argument.
 If so, the dependent and the head are joined with an underscore ("\_") and added to a list.
 The program returns a list of all matches.

 ```python
 def dep_bg_simple(text,dependent): #for teaching purposes